tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 > [!DEFINITION] Negative Externalities
-> When economic actions from either production or consumption create an external
+> When economic actions from either production or consumption create an external cost, it is referred to as a negative externality.

+Pollution is a classic example of a negative externality.
+- A factory that emits pollution